Specific Mental Health Problems Linked to Sleep

 Depression

 In the past, people believed that depression caused sleeping problems.
 However, recent research shows that poor sleep can make depression worse or even cause it.
 This can create a harmful cycle where bad sleep makes depression worse, which in turn makes it harder to sleep.
-However, this also means that there may be new ways to treat depression by improving sleep.
+However, this also means that there are ways to treat depression by improving sleep.

 Anxiety Disorder